-2. The COVID-19
+2 | COVID-19

-Originated in China at the end of 2019, a new disease caused by a novel coronavirus named Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) continues to spread rapidly around the world and still is a huge challenge for many countries.
-This disease was named a Coronavirus disease 2019 (COVID-19), and in 11th of March, 2020 the WHO declared the coronavirus outbreak a pandemic [1].
+Originated in China by the end of 2019, a new disease caused by a novel coronavirus named Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) continues to spread rapidly around the world and still is a huge challenge for many countries.
+This disease was named Coronavirus disease 2019 (COVID-19), and on 11 March 2020 the WHO declared the coronavirus outbreak a pandemic.1

 While there are still some uncertainties regarding the origin of the virus, the clinical presentations of COVID-19 disease are well described.
 The incubation period lasts from 2 to 14 days.
 Fever, cough and shortness of breath are the main symptoms and occur in many patients suffering from symptomatic COVID-19.
-However, many other symptoms can also occur: general weakness, sputum production, as well as sore throat, rhinorrhea, nasal congestion, chest pain, gastrointestinal symptoms (nausea, vomiting, diarrhea), muscle aches, bone pain, joint pain, headache, confusion; sudden anosmia (loss of smell), ageusia (loss of taste), stroke or chilblains were also reported [1-3].
-Most infected people develop mild to moderate illness and recover without hospitalization; however, some cases present with a severe COVID-19 forms that might require oxygen therapy or mechanical ventilation.
-Some patients develop lymphocytopenia and thrombocytopenia, and those findings in blood are considered risk factors for developing severe forms of COVID-19 [1].
-Severe pneumonia, acute respiratory distress syndrome (ARDS), septic shock and multiorgan failure are the main causes of death, and higher mortality rates were found to be associated with older age, smoking, hypertension, obesity, diabetes, cardiovascular diseases, cancer, and multimorbidity [1, 4, 5].
-Noteworthy, in many cases the COVID-19 can occur as asymptomatic and those infected persons naively can widely spread the virus.
-Moreover, SARS-CoV-2 is highly contagious (more than the influenza virus) and that also contributes to the fast spread of this disease [1-3].
+However, many other symptoms can also occur: general weakness, sputum production, as well as sore throat, rhinorrhoea, nasal congestion, chest pain, gastrointestinal symptoms (nausea, vomiting, diarrhoea), muscle aches, bone pain, joint pain, headache, confusion; sudden anosmia (loss of smell), ageusia (loss of taste) and stroke or chilblains were also reported.1-3 Most infected people develop mild to moderate illness and recover without hospitalisation; however, some patients present with severe COVID-19 forms that might require oxygen therapy or mechanical ventilation.
+Some patients develop lymphocytopenia and thrombocytopenia, and these findings in blood are considered risk factors for developing severe forms of COVID-19.1 Severe pneumonia, acute respiratory distress syndrome (ARDS), septic shock and multiorgan failure are the main causes of death, and higher mortality rates were found to be associated with older age, smoking, hypertension, obesity, diabetes, cardiovascular diseases, cancer and multimorbidity.^{1,4,5} Noteworthy, in many cases the COVID-19 can appear asymptomatic and infected persons naively can widely spread the virus.
+Moreover, SARS-CoV-2 is highly contagious (more than the influenza virus) and that also contributes to the fast spread of this disease.1-3

-Undoubtedly, COVID-19 pandemic is a significant burden on global health systems as well as a major issue for global economics.
-Unfortunately, at the time of writing, no specific prevention (vaccine) against

-SARS-CoV-2 exists.
-And no specific widely-accepted treatment is available for COVID-19 patients, despite the fact that some drugs, e.g., the anti-viral remdesivir, have shown promising results in some countries.
-Therefore, mainly nonspecific measures are on the use in many countries for control of the disease spread, e.g. regular hand washing with soap, frequent disinfection of hands and surfaces, wearing a face mask and covering a cough with an elbow, introducing social distancing measures, "stay at home" guidelines, traveling restrictions and closing state borders, expansive testing, and contact tracing [3].
-There is a need to find additional agents that could be effective and acceptable for fighting the COVID-19 pandemic, especially keeping in mind the possible "second wave" of COVID-19 expected to be in the next autumn or winter.
-From the beginning of 2020, there is an accumulating evidence that VitD is a potential candidate for that purpose.
+Undoubtedly, the COVID-19 pandemic is a significant burden on global health systems as well as a major issue for global economics.
+Unfortunately, at the time of writing, no specific prevention (vaccine) against SARS-CoV-2 exists.
+No specific widely accepted treatment is available for COVID-19 patients, despite the fact that some drugs, eg the antiviral remdesivir, have shown promising results in some countries.
+Therefore, mainly non-specific measures are in use in many countries for control of the disease spread, eg regular hand washing with soap, frequent disinfection of hands and surfaces, wearing a LEY-CLINICAL PRACTICE face mask and covering a cough with an elbow, introducing social distancing measures, 'stay at home' guidelines, traveling restrictions and closing state borders, expansive testing and contact tracing.3 There is a need to find additional agents that could be effective and acceptable for fighting the COVID-19 pandemic, especially keeping in mind the possible 'second wave' of COVID-19 expected to be in the next autumn or winter.
+From the beginning of 2020, there is accumulating evidence that VitD is a potential candidate for this purpose.

-3. Vitamin D
+3 | VITAMIN D